Introduction to qFALL

 }

-Each Modulus has a reference counter hidden behind them.
-Therefore, if a Modulus is cloned, this only allocates another pointer to the underlying object, making it efficient to store a Z and a Modulus together.
-Storing them together has two advantages:
+Therefore, cloning a Modulus only creates another pointer to the underlying object, making it efficient to store a Z and a Modulus together.

-1. mathematical soundness, i.e., no accidental modulus switching or operations between objects with different moduli can occur
+- Mathematical soundness, i.e., no accidental modulus switching or operations between objects with different moduli can occur.

 All reasonable type conversions are possible, e.g. we can define a Q from a Z.